Faster estimation of dynamic discrete choice models using index invertibility: Index invertibility in dynamic discrete choice models

 Now define the conditional choice probability function as

 where $v(a,z) = \gamma_0^\intercal z 1\{a=1\}+\beta E[{v}(Z_{t+1})\mid Z_t=z,A_t=a]$ and $v(z)$ is the equilibrium ex-ante value function.\footnote{The ex-ante value function is defined as the discounted sum of future payoffs from optimal behavior given $Z_t=z$ but before the agent observes $\epsilon_t$ and chooses $A_t$, which we assume is well defined as a function of $z$ (\textcite{john1988maximum}.
 See, e.g., \textcite[p.
 11]{aguirregabiria2007sequential} or \textcite[p.
-5]{bugni2021iterated}.} In this simple model, the unknown structural parameter includes the payoff parameter $\gamma$, and a nuisance parameter $\delta$ which governs the state transition probabilities and is identified directly from the data.
-We now show that, if the state transition index $\delta_0^\intercal z$ is held fixed, the conditional choice probabilities $\Pi_0$ are an invertible function of the payoff index $\gamma_0^\intercal z$, an example of a property we term {`index invertibility'} (Assumption \ref{assn:key_equivalence}):\footnote{This result is an extension of \textcite{ahn2018simple}, which shows index invertibility for a static binary choice model.
-In the static model, there is no transition parameter $\delta$.
-As shown in the proof to Lemma \ref{theorem:A1_simple_model}, the condition $\delta_0^\intercal z_1=\delta_0^\intercal z_2$ guarantees the future value is the same for the two values $z_1$ and $z_2$.}
+1036]{bugni2021iterated}.} In this simple model, the unknown structural parameter includes the payoff parameter $\gamma$, and a nuisance parameter $\delta$ which governs the state transition probabilities and is identified directly from the data.
+We now show that, if the state transition index $\delta_0^\intercal z$ is held fixed, the conditional choice probabilities $\Pi_0$ are an invertible function of the payoff index $\gamma_0^\intercal z$, an example of a property we term {`index invertibility'} (Assumption \ref{assn:key_equivalence}):

 \begin{lemma} For the dynamic discrete choice problem in this section,

 for every pair of points, $z_1$ and $z_2$, in the support of $Z$ with $\delta_0^\intercal z_1=\delta_0^\intercal z_2$. \end{lemma} \begin{proof} From the definition of the conditional choice probability, we have